wandi-ssal/secure-application-logger/README.md

 4. validates element/value pairs for unintentional programmer’s misuse of log argument.
 5. checks element/value pairs for some attackers printf() malicious patterns.
 7. generates log messages for development and deployment environments.
-8. uses a [Bound Capability Parameter Validation](Wandi-SSAL-Bound-Capabilities.pdf) to ensure robust, fail-safe and reliable API functions.
+8. provides robust, fail-safe and reliable API operations.

 Quick how to use [Wandi-SSAL API functions in C/C++ Program application.](Wandi-SSAL-Using-API-Function.pdf)
 * Details for [LoggerStartUp()](Wandi-SSAL-API-LoggerStartUp-Function.pdf) function.